 The following article uses options that are available starting with the Architect edition and project type.

-This tutorial guides you in creating a project based on capturing an installation.
-As an example, we'll repackage the 7-zip File Manager EXE into an MSI.
+This guiding article will teach you how to create a project based on capturing an installation.
+We will repackage the 7-zip File Manager EXE into an MSI and use this as an example.

-The following steps describe choosing the virtual machine environment.
-If you want to perform the repackaging operation on your local machine, you can follow Repackaging an installation tutorial.
+The steps below explain how to select a virtual machine environment.
+If you prefer to do the repackaging on your own local computer, you may need to follow the Application Repackaging Tutorial - Repackage an Installation tutorial.

-If Advanced Installer is not currently running, launch it from the desktop icon or select it from the "Start" menu.
-When the application starts, choose “Convert” > “Repackage Installation” project type.
+Start Advanced Installer from the desktop icon or from the "Start" menu (of course, if it isn't already running).
+When the program launches, choose the “Convert” > “Repackage Installation” project type.

 The Repackager launches and the project is saved as a .rpp file on disk.